-Category Monitor- ing of key indica- tors Full Risk Assessment Minimum level of engagement High Quarterly Annual Ongoing engagement with bank's senior management and the board Assessment of each of the risk elements Medium High Quarterly At a minimum every 2 years The risk rating to also be refreshed whenever there is a significant The rating to also be revised on an ongoing basis to reflect any new information Ongoing engagement with bank's senior management and the board Assessment of each of the risk elements Medium Low Quarterly At a minimum every 3 years The risk rating to also be refreshed whenever there is a significant event The rating to also be revised on an ongoing basis to reflect any new information Risk-based engagement with bank's senior and the board Assessment of only the material risk element(s).
-Low Quarterly At a minimum every 3 years The risk rating to also be refreshed whenever there is a significant event The rating to also be revised on an ongoing basis to reflect any new information Engagement with bank's management and the board at least once every 3years.
+Category Monitoring of key indicators Full Risk Assessment Minimum level of engagement High Quarterly Annual Ongoing engagement with bank's senior management and the board Assessment of each of the risk elements Medium High Quarterly At a minimum every 2 years The risk rating to also be refreshed whenever there is a significant The rating to also be revised on an ongoing basis to reflect any new information Ongoing engagement with bank's senior management and the board Assessment of each of the risk elements Medium Low Quarterly At a minimum every 3 years The risk rating to also be refreshed whenever there is a significant event The rating to also be revised on an ongoing basis to reflect any new information Risk-based engagement with bank's senior and the board Assessment of only the material risk element(s).

+Category Monitoring of key indicators Full Risk Assessment Minimum level of engagement Low Quarterly At a minimum every 3 years The risk rating to also be refreshed whenever there is a significant event The rating to also be revised on an ongoing basis to reflect any new information Engagement with bank's management and the board at least once every 3years.